Skip to content Skip to footer navigation

 Appearance

-When I first unboxed my Kmart pot, I thought she was a real beauty.
-But I have to admit that the Aldi pot blew her out of the water.
 While both pots are a similar sage green colour, the Aldi model has a kind of balayage effect, where the colour starts darker at the bottom and fades to a lighter green towards the rim of the pot.
-The effect somehow makes its appearance more premium.
+This somehow makes its appearance more premium.

 Design

-When it comes to the design features of these pots, they really do seem to be cut from the same cloth.
-Both have a 4L capacity and both have a self-basting lid (bumps on the underside of the lid, also known as basting spikes) with a stainless steel knob and an enamel coating.
+Both have a 4L capacity and both have a self-basting lid (bumps on the underside of the lid, also known as basting spikes), with a stainless steel knob and enamel coating.

 Performance

 When I took the Kmart Dutch oven for a spin in the kitchen, I put it to work baking a loaf of sourdough and braising and baking a beef brisket.
-So of course I had to put the Aldi pot through the same paces.

-First, the sourdough – the Aldi pot did not disappoint, turning out a more or less identical loaf to the one cooked in the Kmart pot.
 The loaf rose just as expected while baking with the lid on for 30 minutes, then the final 30 minutes with the lid off allowed it to form a golden crusty exterior.

 bread cooked in dutch oven side by side

-It seems I was more diligent with scoring and flouring my bread when baking in my Kmart Dutch oven a year ago (right) but the Aldi pot performed just as well (left).
+It seems I was more diligent with scoring and flouring my bread when baking in my Kmart Dutch oven a year ago (right), but the Aldi pot performed just as well (left).

-It heated up nicely on my induction cooktop and easily seared the brisket and caramelised the onions without anything sticking to the surface.
 After leaving the brisket to slow cook in the oven for six hours, the end result was exactly as I'd expected – delicious.
 Again, the performance was very much on par with the Kmart product.

 Both pots were easy to wash up after the first use, with no sticking or hard-to-scrub areas, despite how baked-on some of the food looked after the long cook-time.